Proving Circuit Functional Equivalence in Zero Knowledge: Ethical Considerations

+This research addresses the fundamental challenge of establishing trust and enhancing reliability within the global hardware supply chain.
+Our work aims to empower system integrators to verify the functional correctness of secret designs without compromising the vendor's intellectual property.
+We strictly adhere to established ethical research guidelines.
+Consequently, we believe the methodologies and protocols presented in this paper do not lead to potentially negative outcomes, as they are designed to enhance security and facilitate fair transactions in the hardware supply chain.

 \begin{acks} Zunchen Huang and Chenglu Jin are (partially) supported by project CiCS of the research programme Gravitation, which is (partly) financed by the Dutch Research Council (NWO) under the grant 024.006.037.
-We thank Marten van Dijk and Ruzica Piskac for their insightful discussions regarding zero-knowledge proofs for formal verification. \end{acks}
+We thank SURF for providing computational resources.
+We thank anonymous reviewers for their constructive feedback.
+We thank Marten van Dijk and Ruzica Piskac for their insightful discussions regarding zero-knowledge proofs for formal verification.
+This paper was edited for grammar using Gemini. \end{acks}